If you’ve ever received a credit card balance transfer offer, you may have wondered what they are and how they can benefit you.

 If you have both a transferred balance and a purchase balance, both with different interest rates, most issuers will apply your minimum payment to the lowest-interest debt first, typically the transferred balance.
 The Credit CARD Act of 2009 requires issuers to apply payments above the minimum to the highest-interest debt first (generally new purchases).
 Ask your lender about its specific policy.

-The balance transfer limit will be listed in the offer.
-You can still make a transfer even if your current balance exceeds the offer limit.
-What it means, though, is that you'll have a remaining balance on your existing card and need to continue making payments there in addition to making payments on your new balance transfer card.
+Some offers will include a limit on the maximum amount that can be transferred, while others will only be limited by your approved credit line.
+You can still make a transfer even if your current balance exceeds the offer limit, as long as it’s less than your credit line.
+In this case, you’ll have a remaining balance on your existing card and need to continue making payments there in addition to making payments on your new balance transfer card.

 Will it hurt my credit?

-If you use a balance transfer to help you pay down debt, you could actually improve your credit score by increasing your available credit while reducing your overall debt.
-However, if you close the first account once it's paid off, and the balance on the new account is close to the credit limit, you may see your score decrease until your balance is paid down.
-That is because you'll have a higher credit utilization rate (the percentage of available credit you're using).
-Also, because part of your score is based on the length of your credit history, closing an account you've had open for some time may hurt your score.
-Your best bet may be to keep the first card open as you pay down debt, making small charges and paying your balance in full each month.
+A balance transfer could actually improve your credit score by increasing your available credit while reducing your overall debt.
+However, if you close the older account once it’s paid off, your score may temporarily decrease.
+That’s because part of your score is based on the age of your accounts, as well as the percentage of available credit you’re using.
+In some cases, it may be better to keep the first card open as you pay down debt—just be sure to pay the balance in full each month.

 Will I qualify?

-If all the numbers work and you're ready to move forward, keep in mind that you still have to qualify.
-The lowest teaser rates are available to those with the highest credit scores (typically in the 700s).
-Even if your credit score is lower than that, you may still qualify for a promotional rate that is lower than what you're currently paying.
+If all the numbers work and you’re ready to move forward, keep in mind that you still have to qualify.
+The lowest teaser rates may be available to those with the highest credit scores (typically in the 700s).
+Even if your credit score is lower than that, you may still qualify for a promotional rate that’s lower than what you’re currently paying.

 Can I transfer the balance again?

-If you haven't paid your balance by the time the promotional rate ends, you may be tempted to transfer your balance again.
-While it can be done, it may hurt your credit score.
-When you continue to open low-interest accounts while maintaining high debt levels, lenders see you as a risk, which makes it more difficult when you need to finance larger purchases, like a house or car.
+If you haven’t paid your balance by the time the promotional rate ends, you may be tempted to transfer your balance again.
+While it can be done, frequently opening new accounts while maintaining high debt levels may negatively impact your credit score.